-The framework would then have the BIM-enabled BPA serve as the case by contributing to the knowledge base – a digital asset.
+The proposed BIM-enabled BPA serve as the case by contributing to the knowledge base – a digital asset.
 The knowledge base would provide a collection of previous experience, history and operations for building components so that the building maintenance teams could adopt efficient implements in certain similar cases according to Motawa and Almarshad [66].
 As indicated by Singaravel et al. [84], deep-learning neural network approach could be one method to allow reliable prediction of BPA using the established cases from the knowledge base.
 The database could be further developed to apply Big Data for BPA by incorporating more input parameters, such as user profile and building sector, etc.